-If you play as a defender, you already know you have the unenviable job of preventing attacks and goals while receiving minimal credit for it.
+If you play as a football defender, you already know you have the unenviable job of preventing attacks and goals while receiving minimal credit for it.
 Have a look at the different roles of a defender and see where your abilities fit in the best.

 Most contemporary partnerships at the back have involved a combination of a physical defender with a defender who is quick, comfortable in possession and capable of playing the ball out from the back.
 They also contribute to attack during corners owing to their superior physicality and heading ability.
 Most teams employ 2 central defenders but having 3 central defenders at the back is also a common tactical setup.

 Sweepers tend to advance and distribute the ball up-field, intercepting passes and getting the ball off the opposition without hurling themselves into tackles.
 When upfield to distribute the ball, they will also need to make a speedy recovery and run back into their position whenever required.
 The concept of having a sweeper in defense has become less common due to the advent of zonal marking and the offside trap.

-In attack, they overlap their teammates on the wing to provide assists, run into spaces to provide an extra passing option on the flanks, and often take responsibility for throw-ins.
+In attack, they overlap their teammates on the wing to provide assists, run into spaces to provide an extra passing option on the flanks.
+Also, they often take responsibility for throw-ins.
 Full-backs need to cover a lot of ground and hence are expected to possess extraordinary pace and stamina, besides a healthy work-rate.
 Their dynamic role also means they need to be great dribblers and tactically astute footballers.

 The wing-back is a hybrid of wingers and full-backs.
 The role is a modern variation of the full-back position with a heavier emphasis on attacking duties.
-A wing-back is usually employed to bolster the attack, yet they must have the ability, when needed, to fall back and mark opposing players.
+A wing-back is usually employed to bolster the attack.
+But, they must have the ability, when needed, to fall back and mark opposing players.